glycerine/rpc25519/README.md

 TLS-1.3 over TCP
 ----------------

-TLS-1.3 over QUIC is viable (on the TODO list).
+TLS-v1.3 over TCP or plain TCP work now.

+QUIC, which always implicitly uses TLS-v1.3, is viable, but is not done.
 See the quicrpc/ sub-directory for work in progress.

 How to KYC or Know Your Clients